anjalisilva/gateCounts/README.md

 `gateCounts` is an R package for calculating cumulative visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
-The package was developed to improve methodologies for calculating cumulative visitor counts.
+User must provide raw daily gate counts, gate directionality, and gate counter maximum value.
+The package was developed to improve methodologies for calculating visitor counts, initially using library daily gate count values as an example.
+However, the package can be applied to calculate visitor counts from any setting.

-### Issues
+### Some Issues & How They Are Handled By Package

-Negative visitor counts can result from calculation if the gate counter has reset.
-This package attempts to correct for this.
+To calculate visitor counts from raw daily gate counts, today’s gate count reading is subtracted from yesterday’s reading.
+Negative visitor counts can result if the gate counter has reset.
+This package attempts to detect and correct for this.

 <div style="text-align:center">